 The Materials Management & Administration department coordinates all efforts involved in the procurement process activities for CF(L)Co including tendering, purchasing and contract administration.
 Materials management also provides training, advice and assistance to site personnel in the use of the Materials module of the JDE system.
-Purchasing activities for the Commercial Services department in CF(L)Co are performed at Site by the staff of the Commercial Services department and as such do not form part of the Cost Recoveries Agreement.
+Purchasing activities for the Commercial Services department in CF(L)Co are performed at Site by the staff of the Commercial Services Agreement.